koelling/amplimap/docs/configuration.rst

 Finally, you need to specify the path to your Annovar index directory in your :ref:`default-config` file (see :ref:`config-reference`).
 If you downloaded a different set of indices you also need to adjust the annovar protocols and operations parameters.

-Running with UMIs (eg. for smMIPs)
+Running with UMIs (e.g. for smMIPs)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If one or both of your reads start with UMIs, you have to specify their lengths